 Keto diet for children with type 1 diabetes

 The research in this field does exist but it is limited to case studies.
 In cases of children with type 1 diabetes, there is proof that a proper ketogenic diet lowers the requirement for insulin.
 It reduces the number of hypoglycemia and improves HbA1c levels.
-A case study showed that the palaeolithic ketogenic diet may halt or reverse autoimmune processes destructing pancreatic beta-cell function in T1DM
+A case study showed that the paleolithic ketogenic diet may halt or reverse autoimmune processes destructing pancreatic beta-cell function in T1DM

 A case study by doctor Csaba Tóth from Hungary has revealed that a clean ketogenic diet may help to slow down the development of type 1 diabetes in children.